 The GPS system relies on many factors to give us the excellent coverage that it does but integral to all of those factors is that optimum coverage of the Earth is achieved with 24 satellites backed up an additional 7 redundant in-orbit spare satellites.
 Space is, as they say, a "harsh environment" (is no air, meteors, intense radiation plus the occasional solar flare just "harsh"?) and thus back-up is integral to reliability.
 But the DoD report states that 20 of the 31 GPS satellites are past their designed life and 19 are without redundancy in either navigation mission equipment, the satellite bus (this is what keeps the satellite powered up) or both.

-Since the GPS satellites fly considerably higher than the Space Shuttle can go, you can't repair them in space.
+Since the GPS satellites fly considerably higher than the Space Shuttle can go, we wouldn't be able to repair them in space - even if we still had an active Shuttle program.
 When a GPS satellite breaks, they de-commission it (leave it up there) and dial in its back-up satellite.
 But the report states that as many as 19 are in the mode where they have "single-thread failure capability."
 This is fancy talk that means that, if anyone of the 19 fails due to a single error, they can't be fixed.
 If 7 or more of those 19 fail, GPS starts to have holes in the sky.
 Now the odds on this happening are pretty long, admittedly.
 And the Air Force has two spare GPS satellites on the ground that they can launch - so the odds are even longer than 7 or more failing.
 In short, 9 or more have to fail.
 AND the Air Force has 12 more state-of-the-art GPS satellites being built.

+But...
 There Is Always a "But!"

 The "but" here is that these new state-of-the-art GPS satellites (GPS III space craft) are late in getting built and schedules somehow never catch up once they fall behind.
 And the report says, "Should delivery and launch of the next generation space and control segments be delayed, sustainment of the GPS constellation will be difficult, and the constellation population could fall below the 24 satellites necessary to meet published performance standards."
-And aren't we turning off LORAN soon too...?
+And didn't we turn off LORAN too...?